Worimi Conservation Lands

 Did you know The Worimi Conservation Lands the largest living sand dune system in the Southern Hemisphere?

 When next visiting Port Stephens you can not leave without visiting the Worimi Conservation lands.
 Also known as the Stockton sand dunes, the sheer size and expanse of this amazing natural creation is truly amazing.
 Starting at Stockton and ending at Birubi Beach Anna Bay makes this a 32km stretch of beach and dunes.

 The Retreat Port Stephens backs directly onto the Worimi Conservation lands.
-With walking access to the Port Stephens sand dunes and over to the beach.
 We are the only park that backs directly onto the dunes making us extremely unique.
-Early morning sunrise walks or afternoon sunset walks are a great way to start or end a day while staying at The Retreat in our range of accommodation options for couples, families, groups and schools.
+Early morning sunrise walks or afternoon sunset walks on the beach are a great way to start or end a day while staying at The Retreat in our range of accommodation options for couples, families, groups and schools.

 Set on 4 acres of natural bush and you can enjoy the full nature experience of Port Stephens while at The Retreat of the Bush, Dunes and Beach